-Soft, sticky rice encases a crisp centre of Norwegian cod tempura and fresh cucumber in Hideki Hiwatashi's uramaki recipe, making a glorious contrast of textures.
+Soft, sticky rice encases a crisp centre of cod tempura and fresh cucumber in Hideki Hiwatashi's uramaki recipe, making a glorious contrast of textures.
 Serve as part of a larger sushi platter for an unforgettable Japanese feast.

 The folder name

 Please enter a name for the new folder.